polysyllabic/chaos/docs/chaosConfigFiles.md

   to false, you can skip all the menu layout, but menu mods will also not be available.

 - `remember_last` True/false value indicating whether the menu system remembers the last position in a menu/submenu where the user leaves the cursor.
+Default is true.

 - `hide_guarded_items` True/false value.
 If true, items that are protected by a guard are "hidden" from the menuing system while the guard is in place.
 This doesn't necessarily mean that the